nhsevidence/ld-devenv/README.md

 ```
 to launch spacemacs.
 This will install a load of plugins on first load but will be quicker on subsequent loads.

+## Important points

+Dont forget to set your git config user and email!

 ### Troubleshooting